moe123/coconut/ReadMe.markdown

-Coconut implements type introspection (e.g knowing type [parent-type ancestor-type, properties] of an object at runtime) and a tiny barebones reflection system: a meta-object protocol (MOP); e.g a very simplistic and lightweight, yet powerful, meta-data set: hierarchy and context can be known at anytime which is essential for in case of serialization or for designing a UI Toolkit among many things; `@see` [coconut/runtime/details/nutrt-nucleus.hpp](https://gitlab.com/cucurbita/coconut/blob/master/coconut/runtime/details/nutrt-nucleus.hpp)
+Coconut implements type introspection (e.g knowing type [parent-type ancestor-type, properties] of an object at runtime) and a tiny barebones reflection system: a meta-object protocol (MOP); e.g a very simplistic and lightweight, yet powerful, meta-data set: hierarchy and context can be known at anytime which is essential for in case of serialization or for designing a UI Toolkit among many OO things; `@see` [coconut/runtime/details/nutrt-nucleus.hpp](https://gitlab.com/cucurbita/coconut/blob/master/coconut/runtime/details/nutrt-nucleus.hpp)

 -----------------------------------------------------------------------------------------------